wviechtb/scrum-club/blog.md

 ## Blog / Announcements

-### 2018-01-19: Institute of Data Science Announcement!!
+### 2018-01-19: Institute of Data Science Announcement

-In behalf of the Institute of Data Science team, we extend the invitation to our **Symposium: The Future of a Data-Driven Society** next January 25th, the event will feature keynote lectures by inspiring leaders and competitions for world-changing visions and outstanding research proposals for more details here is [the link for the event](https://www.maastrichtuniversity.nl/events/symposium-future-data-driven-society). and do not forget follow us in [Twitter](https://twitter.com/UM_IDS) and [Facebook](https://www.facebook.com/IDSatUM/).
+On behalf of the Institute of Data Science team, we extend the invitation to our **Symposium: The Future of a Data-Driven Society** next January 25th.
+The event will feature keynote lectures by inspiring leaders and competitions for world-changing visions and outstanding research proposals.
+For more details here is [the link for the event](https://www.maastrichtuniversity.nl/events/symposium-future-data-driven-society).
+And do not forget to follow us on [Twitter](https://twitter.com/UM_IDS) and [Facebook](https://www.facebook.com/IDSatUM/).

 ### 2017-11-29: Topic Survey